vanviegen/warpsocket/README.md

  Worker modules may export any subset of the `WorkerInterface` handlers.
 If `threads` is 0, the module will be registered on the main thread and no worker threads will be spawned.
 - threads: Optional.
 Number of worker threads to spawn.
-When 0 the worker module is registered on the main thread.
 When a positive integer is provided, that number of Node.js `Worker` threads are created and set up to handle WebSocket events.
 When omitted, defaults to the number of CPU cores or 4, whichever is higher.